 - Cornelius Vanderbilt Scholars

 - Chancellor's Scholars

 To be considered for Vanderbilt’s three signature merit-based scholarships, students must complete: appropriate forms from Vanderbilt’s Application Packet for Merit-Based Scholarships and the application for admission.

 Vanderbilt University, set on a national arboretum in the heart of Nashville, Tennessee, comprises ten schools, including four undergraduate schools and eight graduate schools or programs.
 The university consistently earns a top-20 ranking from U.S. News & World Report.
-Vanderbilt’s 6,900 undergraduates and 5,700 graduate students from 95 countries engage in multidisciplinary research and teaching.
+Vanderbilt’s 7,111 undergraduates and 6,685 graduate students from 95 countries engage in multidisciplinary research and teaching.
 Undergraduates have easy access to faculty, and over 50 percent participate in academic research.
-The Vanderbilt experience also includes 430+ student organizations, over 120 study abroad programs, Division I athletics, exciting internship opportunities, and two new academic initiatives: Immersion Vanderbilt and the business minor.
+The Vanderbilt experience also includes 475+ student organizations, over 120 study abroad programs, Division I athletics, exciting immersion experiences, and new innovative programs like Climate Studies and Data Science.

 Journey to Nashville - Read Agneetta's experiences in Nashville from her blog:

 Journey to Nashville